lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 **Features**:
 - **Search or manual entry** (Online): Users search for a location by name/address or manually enter coordinates (Google Maps SDK).
 In offline mode, users can only manually enter details, and a message is displayed: "Search unavailable offline."
 - **Select collection** (Online/Offline): Users select a collection (default or user-created) or create a new one.
-- **Enter details** (Online/Offline): Users enter custom name (displayName), official name (required), address, description, notes, tags, and favorite status.
+- **Enter details** (Online/Offline): Users enter custom name (displayName), official name (required), address, category, notes, tags, and favorite status.
 Image selection is only available when logged in; otherwise, a message is displayed: "Please log in to add or remove images."
 - **Save location** (Online/Offline): The location is saved to local storage with `sync_status: pendingCreate` and synced with the server after login if not logged in.
 Offline images, when logged in, are stored in temporary storage (e.g., `file://`).

 ### 5. Settings Screen